 Having accomplished early goals, PRI started a planning process in 2015 to evaluate programs and seek ways to deepen our work in the years ahead.
 Our Board of Directors grew from 4 members to 11, with a part-time administrator to manage the Permaculture Apprenticeship Program and the new Ripple Ecology initiative.
-During the winter of 2016-17, we will release our third Perennial CSA, a seasonal box of permaculture-related products.
-We continue to seek new ways to research and implement permaculture in our northern climate.
+During the winter of 2016-17, we released our third Perennial CSA, a seasonal box of permaculture-related products.

 CONTRACTION & REGROUPing